JesseRai/Retail-Sales-Dashboard-SQL-Analysis-Tableau-Visualization/README.md

-# Retail Sales Dashboard: SQL Analysis & Tableau Visualization
+# Retail Sales Dashboard: SQL Analysis

 This project demonstrates end-to-end data analysis using PostgreSQL for data aggregation and Tableau for dynamic visualizations.
 It simulates a retail sales dataset and explores performance across time, region, and product category, while generating business-ready insights.